-We have granted the underwriters an option for a period of 30 days to purchase up to an additional 302,602 shares of our common stock.
+The underwriters have been granted an option for a period of 30 days to purchase additional shares of common stock with an aggregate public offering price of up to approximately \$15,000,000.

 Neither the Securities and Exchange Commission nor any state securities commission has approved or disapproved of these securities or passed on the adequacy or accuracy of this prospectus.
 Any representation to the contrary is a criminal offense.